-For city water supply, move the water hose reel lever, located inside the water hose storage compartment, to its right hand position and pull the water hose out far enough to connect with the city water source.
-Or you can connect a 1/2" high pressure hose to the water inlet fitting located under the rear roadside corner of the trailer, just forward of the bumper.
+For city water supply, connect a 1/2" minimum high pressure hose to the water inlet fitting (see photograph) located under the rear roadside corner of the trailer, just forward of the bumper.
 Turn the hose on and slowly open an inside faucet until the water flows free of air.
 The system will now be ready for use.
 If you are staying for some time where city water is available, drain the water storage tank.
-The drain valve is accessible through a hole in the floor below the galley sink.
+To drain the tank, open a drain valve or faucet and turn the water pump switch on until the tank is empty.
 Be sure to refill the tank with fresh water before departing.
 The system has check valves in the water lines to protect the water tank while you are connected to the city water supply.

 The water tank is located under the floor just forward of the axle.
 To fill the water storage tank, open the filler spout (see photo) on the exterior wall adjacent to the galley, and fill with a hose or a bucket, until the water supply pipe is overflowing.
 Close and lock the spout and the water system is ready to use.
-To clean the tank, pour some bicarbonate of soda into the filler spout with several gallons of water and allow to stand for a minimum of four hours.
-Then flush the tank out by opening the drain valve and running fresh water through it.
-If the water tank must be cleaned further, the following procedure is recommended: